-Policy HC1.3 provides the criteria for which development in Conservation Areas must be assessed against.
+Policy HC 1.3 'Special Control of Development in Conservation Areas' of the UDP provides the criteria for which development in Conservation Areas must be assessed against.
 The policy states that proposals within a Conservation Area will not be permitted unless the "siting, scale, design, materials and landscaping of the development are sympathetic to the site and surroundings".
 Proposals which fail to preserve or enhance the character of the conservation area will not be permitted.

-Policy SIE-3 requires clear and convincing justification in support of loss or harm to the significance of a heritage asset (which includes conservation areas), through alteration, destruction or development within its setting.
+Policy SIE-3 (Protecting, Safeguarding and Enhancing the Environment) of the Core Strategy requires clear and convincing justification in support of loss or harm to the significance of a heritage asset (which includes conservation areas), through alteration, destruction or development within its setting.